craftingcity/RollHighOrDie/Selections Glossary/Traits.md

 # Preamble
 Traits are the inherent abilities, detriments, and lived experience of a character.
-Traits are typically passive abilities that have a trigger and an acoompannying effect.
+Traits are typically passive abilities that have a trigger and an accompanying effect or change how the rules apply to a given character.

 ## Low-light Visibility
 ###### REQ: INNATE